macrocosme/shwirl/README.md

 We implemented the algorithms in the fragment shader using the GLSL language.

 The software has been tested on Linux, Mac, and Windows machines, including remote desktop on cloud computing infrastructure.

-While the software is available for download and ready to visualise data, this is not intended as a full software release just yet.
+**Disclaimer**: While the software is available for download and ready to visualise data, this is not intended as a full software release just yet.

 Documentation